ohler55/oj/README.md

  - Removed the temporary GC disable and implemented mark strategy instead.

- - Added new character encoding mode to support the Rails escape characters of &, <, and >.
+ - Added new character encoding mode to support the Rails 4 escape characters of &, <, and > as xss_safe mode.
 The :encoding option replaces the :ascii_only option.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).